PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 2
 ![Page 2](images/page-02.png)

-MBWA!
-The dog says "Wow-wow!"
+DOG!
+The dog says "Woof-woof!"

 **Ask:** What does a dog say?